nuxt-modules/i18n/docs/options-reference.md

   // the pages option, refer to the "Routing" section for usage
   pages: {},

+  // By default, custom paths will be encoded using encodeURI method.
+  // This does not work with regexp: "/foo/:slug-:id(\\d+)".
+If you want to use
+  // regexp in the path, then set this option to false, and make sure you process
+  // path encoding yourself.
+  encodeURI: true,

   // Called right before app's locale changes
   beforeLanguageSwitch: () => null,